 In order to enroll in this program, students must participate in a competitive application process.
 Successful applicants are typically adaptable, flexible, goal-oriented, and open-minded.

-Note: Students are required to have German language proficiency of at least Intermediate German II in key competencies (listening, reading, writing and speaking).
+Students are required to have German Intermediate I language proficiency, which will be verified with a verbal evaluation.
+Students with a proficiency of German Intermediate II or above will not require an additional language evaluation.
+Key competencies in German listening, reading, writing and speaking will be used in each placement.
 Without this minimum proficiency, students are not eligible to participate in the internship program.

 Enrollment by permission only.
 Application required.

 The seminar portion of the course explores many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.

 Students interested in participating in the spring 2016 NYU Berlin Academic Internship Program need to submit an application by Wednesday, March 9 (11:59pm ET).
 Students will be notified of admission by Monday, March 21.
 Students are welcome to apply to the Academic Internship Program prior to acceptance to NYU Berlin.
 This program is competitive and students are encouraged to take the application process seriously.

 To apply, students must complete the following steps: